magic-research/vector_quantization/README.md

 Image understanding (IU) and image generation (IG) have long been central to computer vision research.
 While many studies explore how IG models can aid IU, few investigate the reverse—**using IU models to enhance IG**.

-This work bridges this gap by introducing IU-based tokenizers in the AutoRegressive (AR) IG framework.
+This work bridges the gap by introducing IU-based tokenizers in the AutoRegressive (AR) IG framework.
 Specifically, we evaluate the following tokenizers:

 - [VQGAN](configs/vqgan/README.md)
 - [CVQ-VAE](configs/cvq_vae/README.md)